Rose Mary (Schyma) Kroll, 88, Osakis, formerly of Flensburg

 July 10, 1931 - April 12, 2020

-Rose Mary (Schyma) Kroll, 88 year old resident of Osakis formerly of Flensburg died on Sunday, April 12 at Galeon Community Memorial Home in Osakis, MN.
-A private family grave side service will be held at Holy Trinity Catholic Cemetery in Royalton.
-A Memorial Mass will be scheduled at a future date.
+Rose Mary (Schyma) Kroll, 88-year-old resident of Osakis formerly of Flensburg died on Sunday, April 12, 2020 at Galeon Community Memorial Home in Osakis, MN.
+A Memorial Mass will be held on October 9th at 11:00 at the Sacred Heart Church in Flensburg with Father Jimmy Joseph and Father Tony Kroll Co-Celebrating.

 Rose is survived by her husband of 66 years; children, Arnie (special friend Marge) Kroll, Barbara (Edwin) Legatt, Cindy (Lowell) Hermanson, Diane (Tim) Helgeson, Elaine (Doug) Mrozek, Faye Pachan; sister Louise (Wayne)Skajewski; brother-in-law Jerome Bursch; sister-in-law Linda Schyma;; 19 grandchildren and 26 great grandchildren; and many nieces and nephews.